“The early years of life can lead kids toward or away from

-Enjoy your food!
 Eating is a good thing.
-Like putting gas in a car, it gives you fuel.
+It gives you fuel like putting gas in a car.
 Food gives you the fuel and energy you need to go!
 If you don’t eat your mind and body can’t go fast like they were intended to.

 Our bodies always need energy; and after a night’s sleep, energy levels are low.
 So, when you are off to school, if you don’t eat your body will stay sleepy and tired.
 Start the day with breakfast.
 Plenty of carbohydrates is just the ticket.
 Try cereal with skimmed milk, oatmeal, fruit or yogurt, toast or bread.

 3. Eat lots of different kinds of foods every day, not just candy and sweets.

 You need over 40 different kinds of vitamins and minerals every day for good health.
 Since there is no single food that contains them all, it is important to balance your daily choices.
 You do not need to miss out on the foods you enjoy.
 The best way to make sure you get the right balance is to eat a wide variety of foods each day.